yoshikawa-hiroyuki/pyGF/README.md

     specify MESH file (binary), this or --amesh is required --amesh meshfile
+    specify MESH file (ascii), this or --mesh is required --data datafile
+    specify DATA file (binary), this or --adata is required --adata datafile
-    specify MESH file (ascii), this or --mesh is required --out outfile.vtk
+    specify DATA file (ascii), this or --data is required --out outfile.vtk
     specify the output file path, this is optional(default is 'GFDATA.vtk') --order int